dotwebstack/dotwebstack-framework/service/openapi/README.md

       enum: ['beers', 'beers.ingredients', 'beers.supplements']
 ```

 In the example the expand parameter is used to include `beers` in the response by default.
-The GraphQL query is expanded to contain the
+Since `beers` refers to an
-scalar fields of the beers object as well.
-In our `Brewery` model it means that the `name` and `identifier` are returned,
+object field in GraphQL, it means that the fields within `beers` with an `ID` type are returned as well, all other fields
-but `ingredients` and `supplements` are not, because they are non-scalar objects.
-In order to expand the query in this
+are not by default.
+In order to expand the fields that do no have this `ID` type, , the user has to provide an expand
-case with `ingredients`, the user has to provide an expand parameter with value `beers.ingredients`.
-It is possible to
+parameter with value `beers.ingredients`.
+It is possible to expand lower level fields with a dotted notation, without explicitly
-expand lower level fields with a dotted notation, without explicitly expanding the parent objects.
-Parent objects are
+expanding the parent objects.
+Parent objects are added to query automatically.
+This means that when you expand the query
-added to query automatically.
-This means that when you expand the query with `beers.ingredients` it is not necessary to
+with `beers.ingredients` it is not necessary to provide a separate expand value for `beers`.
+However, when you add the
-provide a separate expand value for `beers`.
-However, when you add the `beers` value too, it is skipped the second time.
+`beers` value too, it is skipped the second time.

 In the example you can see usage of the `default` and `enum` flags.
 It is possible to use these to expand the query by
 default with one or more values and to restrict which values can be expanded.